annegog/k24-project1-2022/README.md

         4) exec the child-manager
         5) we open the pipe from the parent side so that the manager can send the file name to the worker (with the pipe).
     - ????????
 When the manager wants to stop the program, we have to close the fifos, pop the queue, and ???
+* manager.h:
+    - function manager_messege: takes the fifoname and he is writing to the pipe
 * workers/ workers.cpp:
     - The worker opens the pipe and waits to read from the manager.
         1) We make a .out file for the filename that the worker reads,